jar-ben/unimus/README.md

 We distribute this source code under the MIT licence.
 See ./LICENSE for mode details.

 ## Installation
-We use miniSAT as a SAT solver.
-The code of miniSAT is packed with UNIMUS, however, you still need to install the library zlib which is used by miniSAT.
-You can install zlib with:
+Before building UNIMUS, you have to first get the zlib library and cadical.
+As for cadical, follow the instructions at https://github.com/arminbiere/cadical to create the library libcadical.a, and then copy libcadical.a to the folder with UNIMUS.
+To install zlib, use the following:
 ```
 sudo apt install zlib1g-dev
 ```

-Once you have installed zlib, you should be able to build UNIMUS.
-In the main directory (the one where is this README.md file), run:
+To build UNIMUS, run in the main directory (the one where is this README.md file):
 ```
 make
 ```